Mahant Swami Maharaj: Early years as a swami

 At age 23, on 2 February 1957, he received novitiate initiation, parshad diksha, and was renamed Vinu Bhagat.
 During this initial training phase, he accompanied Yogiji Maharaj on his travels, looking after his daily correspondence with devotees.
 At age 28, on 11 May 1961, Vinu Bhagat was given bhagwati diksha, initiated as a swami, in Gadhada and named Keshavjivandas Swami.
 He was one of 51 youths receiving initiation into the monastic order that day.
 This group of 51 was initially placed in Mumbai to study Sanskrit, with Swami Keshavjivandas appointed as their group head or Mahant at the mandir in Dadar, Mumbai.
 Thus, he became known throughout BAPS as Mahant Swami.

 Service under Pramukh Swami Maharaj

 He initially met Pramukh Swami Maharaj in 1951 and traveled extensively with him.
 After Guru Yogiji Maharaj's death in 1971, Mahant Swami Maharaj served under Pramukh Swami Maharaj.
 His austerity, self-control, devotion, humility and service earned him the blessings and joy of Yogiji Maharaj and Pramukh Swami Maharaj.
 In 1971, after the death of Yogiji Maharaj, he dedicated himself to Pramukh Swami Maharaj, the new guru, as he had to guru Yogiji Maharaj.
 His exposure to Pramukh Swami Maharaj had begun in 1951, when he first met him.
 Since 1971, as per the wishes and instructions of Pramukh Swami Maharaj, he has travelled throughout India and abroad to inspire and strengthen satsang in countless devotees.
-He has also offered his services during the BAPS mega-festivals, in children and youth activities, Akshardham projects, and other satsang activities.
+He has also offered his services to BAPS mega-festivals, children and youth activities, Akshardham projects, and other satsang activities.